You are here

 |Unobligated balance, end of year||0||0||0|

-NIDCD will support a total of 755 Research Project Grant (RPG) awards in FY 2015, a decrease of 11 awards.
+NIDCD will support a total of 772 Research Project Grant (RPG) awards in FY 2016, an increase of 4 awards.
+The number of competing RPGs will increase by 16.

 |FTEs||Budget Authority||FTEs||Budget Authority|